Malachov/mypythontools/README.md

 Can be used as python library.
-Things like building the application with pyinstaller, incrementing version, generating rst files for sphinx docs, pushing to GitHub or deploying to PyPi or other CI/CD functionality, creating config module or plot data is a matter of calling one function or clicking one button (e.g. Vs Code task).
+Things like building the application with pyinstaller, incrementing version, generating rst files for sphinx docs, pushing to GitHub or deploying to PyPi or other CI/CD functionality, creating config module or plot data is a matter of calling one function or clicking one button (e.g. VS Code task).

 Many projects - one codebase.

-If you are not sure whether the structure of your app will work with this code, check `project-starter` on GitHub in content folder.
+If you are not sure whether the structure of your app will work with this code, check `project-starter` on GitHub in `tools` folder.

 Paths are inferred, but if you have atypical structure or have more projects in cwd, setup necessary paths in paths module.

-There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is under the Content topic.
+There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is under the `Tools` topic.

 ## Links